sunghwansyoon/is477/ProjectPlan.md

     * Number of Rows: 12,700,000+
     * Columns: SR_Number, SR_Type, SR_Short_Code, Created_Department, Owner_Department, Status, Origin, Created Date, Last Modified Date, Closed Date, Street Address, City, State, Zip_Code, Street_Number, Street_Direction, Street_Name, Street_Type, Duplicate, Legacy_Record, Legacy_SR_Number, Parent_SR_Number,    Community_Area, Ward, Electrical_District, Electricity_Grid, Police_Sector, Police_District, Police_Beat, Precinct, Sanitation_Division_Days, Created_Hour, Created_Day_Of_Week, Created_Month, X_Coordinate, Y_Coordinate, Latitude, Longitude, Location

-    This dataset will serve as the secondary data of the project, reinforcing the context of our main Food Inspection data,
+    This dataset will serve as the secondary data of the project, reinforcing the context of our main Food Inspection data.

   By matching the location information available in both datasets, we can track foodservice establishments in Chicago that received food inspections from January 2019 to September 2025.

+  ##### Data lifecycle

+  This project will follow the data lifecycle discussed in class.
+So far, we have completed data acquisition section

+  ##### Ethical data handling

+  The City of Chicago publicly releases both datasets under government data licenses.
+We will follow any restrictions set

+  ##### Storage and organization

+  ##### Data integration and enrichment

+  ##### Data quality and cleaning

+  ##### Workflow automation and provenance

 ---